apache/spark/docs/structured-streaming-programming-guide.md

 As Spark cannot check the state function of `mapGroupsWithState`/`flatMapGroupsWithState`, Spark assumes that the state function emits late rows if the operator uses Append mode.

+Spark provides two ways to check the number of late rows on stateful operators which would help you identify the issue:

+1. On Spark UI: check the metrics in "CountLateRows" node in query execution details page in SQL tab
+2. On Streaming Query Listener: check "numLateInputRows" in "stateOperators" in QueryProcessEvent

 There's a known workaround: split your streaming query into multiple queries per stateful operator, and ensure end-to-end exactly once per query.
 Ensuring end-to-end exactly once for the last query is optional.